natelistrom/natelistrom.github.io/_posts/2023-12-05-storytelling-for-designers.md

 Stories are a communication superpower.
 They _transform ideas into experiences_, making them more clear, more engaging, and more memorable.

-So, I sat down in my little upstairs home office (one corner of the spare bedroom — it was during the COVID lockdowns) and rummaged around in my brain for story ideas.
+So, I went upstairs to our spare bedroom.
+(It was during the COVID 19 lockdowns in the US.)
+I sat down in the little corner we'd converted into my home office and and rummaged around in my brain for possible story ideas.

 For instance, most folks have had an experience with a delivery driver mishandling a package or dropping it off in an inconvenient location.
 (No shade on delivery drivers!
 They have a tough job.)
 I had a story like that.
-It made a good illustration of the fact that, although the customer experience is just one small part of a large supply chain, it has out-sized impact.
+It made a good illustration of the fact that, although the customer experience is just one _tiny_ part of a large supply chain, it has out-sized impact.

 I searched for more examples like that.
 By the end, I had different story to introduce each major concept.